FUSIONFoundation/efsn/README.md

 4. (Optional) Add flag "-a" or "--autobt" to enable ticket auto-buy.

+5. (Optional) Add flag "-tn" or "--testnet" to connect to the public testnet.

 `Note: The password file must be named password.txt and the keystore file name must start with UTC...`

 ## How to run a Gateway